Iron deficiency

 Iron deficiency, or sideropenia, is the state in which a body lacks enough iron to supply its needs.
 Iron is present in all cells in the human body and has several vital functions, such as carrying oxygen to the tissues from the lungs as a key component of the hemoglobin protein, acting as a transport medium for electrons within the cells in the form of cytochromes, and facilitating oxygen enzyme reactions in various tissues.
 Too little iron can interfere with these vital functions and lead to morbidity and death.

 Total body iron averages approximately 3.8 g in men and 2.3 g in women.
 In blood plasma, iron is carried tightly bound to the protein transferrin.
-There are several mechanisms that control iron metabolism and safeguard against iron deficiency.
+Several mechanisms control iron metabolism and safeguard against iron deficiency.
 The main regulatory mechanism is situated in the gastrointestinal tract.
-The majority of iron absorption occurs in the duodenum, the first section of the small intestine.
-A number of dietary factors may affect iron absorption.
-When loss of iron is not sufficiently compensated by intake of iron from the diet, a state of iron deficiency develops over time.
+Most iron absorption occurs in the duodenum, the first section of the small intestine.
+Several dietary factors may affect iron absorption.
+Iron deficiency develops when iron loss is not sufficiently compensated by the intake of iron from the diet.
 When this state is uncorrected, it leads to iron-deficiency anemia, a common type of anemia.
 Before anemia occurs, the medical condition of iron deficiency without anemia is called latent iron deficiency (LID).

 Anemia is a condition characterized by inadequate red blood cells (erythrocytes) or hemoglobin.
-When the body lacks sufficient amounts of iron, production of the protein hemoglobin is reduced.
+When the body lacks sufficient amounts of iron, the production of the protein hemoglobin is reduced.
 Hemoglobin binds to oxygen, enabling red blood cells to supply oxygenated blood throughout the body.
-Women of child-bearing age, children, and people with poor diet are most susceptible to the disease.
-Most cases of iron-deficiency anemia are mild, but if not treated can cause problems like an irregular heartbeat, pregnancy complications, and delayed growth in infants and children that could affect their cognitive development and their behavior.
+Women of childbearing age, children, and people with poor diet are most susceptible to the disease.
+A primary cause of iron deficiency in non-pregnant women is menstrual bleeding, which accounts for their comparatively higher risk than men.
+Most cases of iron deficiency anemia are mild, alongside physical symptoms such as dizziness and shortness of breath, women with iron deficiency may also experience anxiety, depression, and restless leg syndrome.
+If not treated can cause problems like an irregular heartbeat, pregnancy complications, and delayed growth in infants and children that could affect their cognitive development and their behavior.